-Finally, we calculate the combined contribution of the OFGs and LBGs \citep[values given from][]{Madau2014} to the cosmic SFRD.
-As shown by the red open circle in Fig.~\ref{Fig:SFRD}, the total SFRD is 4.0 $\times$ 10$^{-2}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$ at $z=4-5$, about 0.15 dex higher (43\%) than the SFRD at the same redshift from \cite{Madau2014}.
-As we mentioned, the calculation of SFRD was very conservative.
-The true total SFRD of the OFGs and LBGs could be larger.
+Finally, we calculated the combined contribution of the OFGs and LBGs \citep[values given from][]{Madau2014} to the cosmic SFRD.
+As shown by the red open circle in the left panel of Fig.~\ref{Fig:SFRD}, the total SFRD is 4.0 $\times$ 10$^{-2}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$ at $z=4-5$, about 0.15 dex higher (43\%) than the SFRD at the same redshift from \cite{Madau2014}.
+As we mention previously, the calculation of the SFRD values was very conservative and the true total SFRD of the OFGs and LBGs could be greater.